 - Public access, visitor, and staff parking, as well as the front door into the Administrative building, will all be from 158th

-There will be five buildings on site:
+There will eventually be four buildings on site:

-1. Office/Crew Administrative Building:
+1. Office/Crew Administrative and Shop Building:

 - Large workroom for field crews

 - Areas to clean up and store wet gear